 Executive Director, AWESOME

 Nancy Nix is the Executive Director of AWESOME and former Executive Director of the EMBA Program and Professor of Supply Chain Practice at the Neeley School of Business at TCU in Fort Worth, TX.
-Prior to that, Nancy was Director of the Supply and Value Chain Center, where she led the development of TCU’s supply chain programs.
+Nancy also served as Director of the Supply and Value Chain Center at TCU, where she led the development of supply chain programs.
+During her tenure as Director of the SVCC, Nancy established close working relationships with multiple companies, generated funding for the development of TCU’s supply chain programs, led the development of MBA and undergraduate curriculum in supply chain management, and hosted multiple Executive Forums and conferences featuring supply chain experts discussing leading-edge practices.
+Today, TCU’s Supply and Value Chain programs are recognized among the leading programs in the U.S.

 Susan Pellechio, Vice President of Transportation, Integrated Logistics, Global Supply Chain, joined Starbucks in February 2016.
 She has responsibility for transportation sourcing, procurement and supplier management.
 She also has responsibility for planning and execution in support of domestic and international freight inbound to the U.S, cross border trade, outbound product to U.S. Licensed stores and intra network freight transfers.
 She represents the integrated supply chain logistics team for U.S. and Latin America Licensed stores to evolve a more efficient supply chain strategy, and improve consistency in service and cost performance.